 - Endoscopic Brow Lift-Most commonly performed technique today utilizing small incisions in the hairline.
 Popularized due to faster recovery, less forehead numbness, bleeding, and scarring compared to traditional techniques.

-- Direct Brow lift- involves small incision at the brow to excise skin and elevate brow.
+- Direct Brow lift- involves a small incision at the brow to excise skin and elevate the brow.
 Most commonly used for patients with unilateral facial paralysis with brow ptosis.